d2si/sovereign-keys/README.md

     - \<GloballyUniqueCompanyIdentifier>-sovereign-keys-audit-logs
     - \<GloballyUniqueCompanyIdentifier>-sovereign-keys-customer-audit-logs
     - \<GloballyUniqueCompanyIdentifier>-sovereign-keys-ekt **/!\ HUGE WARNING HERE /!\\**: emptying this bucket is the same thing as deleting every SK volumes and their snapshots.
 If you are in a production environment, **you DON'T WANT TO DO THAT**.
-6. Remove the CloudHSM cluster Security Group from the Bastion isntance
+6. Remove the CloudHSM cluster Security Group from the Bastion instance
 7. Delete the CloudHSM cluster Security Group, as it will prevent the VPC removal
 8. Terminate the `ec2-sovereign-keys-test-customer-test-instance-restored`, as it will prevent the "dummy" customer VPC removal
 9. Delete the AMI and snapshots created during the tests